perwagner/mathexpression-evaluater/README.md

 Python 3 version.

 ## Usage
-(assuming your file is in the parent dir to the BH_calc directory)
+(assuming your file is in the parent dir to the root directory)

 ```commandline
 >> python3